 - Less room for Overclocking

 Non-Reference Graphics Cards

 Non-Reference Graphics Cards are the ones that are manufactured by GPU’s manufacturer partners such as EVGA, MSI, Sapphire, Asus, Gigabyte, etc. These cards may have different sizes, and designs and are fitted with their own custom HSF or cooler.
 Non-reference cards are generally overclocked to some extent to provide better performance in games and graphics-intensive applications.
 You may overclock these cards further and the custom graphics card cooler keeps the temperature well under check even at full load.
 Some of these non-reference cards also come with water cooling or liquid cooling that reduces the temperature to a further 20 ° C and provides more room for overclocking.

 Non-reference graphics cards are generally cheaper than the Founders Edition cards having the same GPU and provide better performance per dollar.
 Only the cards that come with liquid cooling are a bit more expensive than the Founders Edition cards.

 - Various choices available

 Reference vs. Non Reference cards – Who is the winner?

-The answer to this is question is not straight forward and it comes to the user’s personal preference.
-Some likes the stability and solidity of the Founders Edition cards and some prefers the extra potential of the non-reference cards at relatively cheaper price.
-But if you are performance enthusiast who likes overclocking their cards to get maximum performance out of them then it is better to go with non-reference cards with a better custom cooler.
+The answer to this question is not straightforward forward and it comes to the user’s personal preference.
+Some like the stability and solidity of the Founders Edition cards and some prefer the extra potential of the non-reference cards at a relatively cheaper price.
+But if you are a performance enthusiast who likes overclocking their cards to get the maximum performance out of them then it is better to go with non-reference cards with a better custom cooler.

-Well at the end I would like to say that I have clearly pointed out the differences between reference and non-reference graphics cards along with their advantages and disadvantages.
-If you have any suggestion or want to ask something then you can reach me by leaving a comment below.
+Well, in the end, I would like to say that I have clearly pointed out the differences between reference and non-reference graphics cards along with their advantages and disadvantages.
+If you have any suggestions or want to ask something then you can reach me by leaving a comment below.